vined/biosensor-modeling/README.md

-# Bio-sensor modeling for non-linear assginment
+# Bio-sensor electrical current model

-Goal of this project is to model bio sensor current when submerged in substrate
+Goal of this project is to model bio sensor current when submerged in substrate.

 ## Building and running
 This project uses ```make``` for building